-To inspire children to become confident, secure, caring individuals who achieve personal success and develop a love of learning through 'rich opportunities and memorable experiences'.
+To inspire children to become confident, secure, caring individuals who achieve personal success and develop a love of learning through 'Ensuring Excellence'

 Happy in school

 Our Mission is to ensure that our pupils:

 - Will be central to all we do. - Will experience 'rich opportunities and memorable experiences', developing a thirst for knowledge and becoming enthusiastic, independent learners. - Will be highly literate, numerate and articulate. - Will build self discipline, and a sense of pride and respect for themselves and others. - Will be highly adaptable to change, equipped for life in a highly sophisticated and technological society.